-Do you want to help lower your taxes and increase your retirement savings?
-A Roth IRA, with its tax-free growth potential and tax-free withdrawals for you and your heirs, is a way you may be able to do just that (as long as certain requirements are met).1 And those are just a few of the benefits of a Roth IRA.
+Do you want to help lower your taxes in retirement and increase your retirement savings?
+A Roth IRA, with its tax-free growth potential and tax-free withdrawals for you and your heirs, is a way you may be able to do just that (as long as certain requirements are met).1 And those are just a couple of the benefits of a Roth IRA.

 One important note: Not everyone can contribute to a Roth IRA, because of IRS income limits.
-If your income is over the limits, you still may be able to have one by converting existing money in a traditional IRA or other retirement savings account.
-(See the section "If you earn too much to contribute," at the end of the article.)
+If your income is over the limits, you still may be able to have a Roth IRA by converting existing money in a traditional IRA or other retirement savings account.
+(See the section "If you earn too much to contribute," at the end of this article.)

-1. Money may grow tax free; withdrawals are tax free, too
+1. Money can grow tax-free; withdrawals are tax-free too

 You contribute money that has already been taxed (after-tax dollars) to a Roth IRA.
 There's no tax deduction as there can be with a traditional IRA.
-But, any growth or earnings from the investments in the account—and money you take out in retirement—is free from federal taxes (and usually state and local taxes too), with a few conditions.1
+But, any growth or earnings from the investments in the account—and any distributions you take out in retirement—are free from federal taxes (and may also be free from state and local taxes too), with a few conditions.1

 2. There are no required minimum distributions

-Roth IRAs do not have required minimum distributions (RMDs) for the owner.
-Traditional IRAs and, generally, 401(k)s, 403(b)s, and other employer-sponsored retirement savings plans do.
-If you don’t need your distributions for essential expenses, RMDs may be a nuisance.
-They have to be calculated and withdrawn each year, and may result in taxable income.
+Roth IRAs do not have required minimum distributions (RMDs) for the original owner.
+Traditional IRAs and, generally, 403(b)s, Roth and traditional 401(k)s, and other employer-sponsored retirement savings plans do.
+If you don't need your distributions for essential expenses, RMDs may be hard to keep track of.
+The RMDs have to be calculated and withdrawn each year, and may result in taxable income.
 Because a Roth IRA eliminates the need to take RMDs, it may also enable you to pass on more of your retirement savings to your heirs (see below).

 3. Leave tax-free money to heirs

 In many cases, a Roth IRA has legacy and estate planning benefits, but you need to consider the pros and cons—which can be subtle and complex.
-Be sure to consult an attorney or estate planning expert before attempting to use Roth accounts as part of an estate plan.
-While RMDs are also required for inherited Roth IRAs, as they are for inherited traditional IRAs, distributions from inherited Roth IRAs generally remain tax free.
+Be sure to consult an attorney or estate planning expert before attempting to use Roth IRAs as part of an estate plan.
+While RMDs are required for inherited Roth IRAs, as they are for inherited traditional IRAs, distributions from inherited Roth IRAs generally remain tax-free.

 4. Tax flexibility in retirement

-You've already paid the taxes on the money in a Roth IRA, so as long as you follow the rules, you get to take out your money tax free.
+You've already paid the taxes on the contributions to a Roth IRA, so as long as you follow the rules, you get to take out your money tax-free.
 Mixing how you take withdrawals between your traditional IRAs and 401(k)s, or other qualified accounts, and Roth IRAs may enable you to better manage your overall income tax liability in retirement.
 You could, for example, take withdrawals from a traditional IRA until your taxable income reaches the top of a tax bracket, and then take additional money you need from a Roth IRA.

 5. Help reduce or even avoid the Medicare surtax

 A Roth IRA may potentially help limit your exposure to the Medicare surtax on net investment income.
-This is because qualified withdrawals from a Roth IRA don’t count toward the modified adjusted gross income (MAGI) threshold that determines the surtax.
-RMDs from traditional (i.e., pretax) accounts such as a workplace retirement plan—like a traditional 401(k)—or a traditional IRA, are included in MAGI and do count toward the MAGI threshold for the surtax.
-Depending on your income in retirement, RMDs could expose you to the Medicare surtax, and using Roth accounts might help you avoid it.
+This is because qualified withdrawals from a Roth IRA don't count toward the modified adjusted gross income (MAGI) threshold that determines the surtax.
+RMDs from traditional (i.e., pre-tax) accounts such as a workplace retirement plan—like a traditional 401(k)—or a traditional IRA, are included in MAGI and do count toward the MAGI threshold for the surtax.
+So depending on your income in retirement, RMDs could expose you to the Medicare surtax, and using Roth accounts might help you avoid it.